c0di/testpythonrust/content/25-days-learning-rust-takeaways.md

 For example, with the Rust learning experience so far, I am even more eager to use type hints in Python or add stricter validation with Pydantic.
 These tools add a layer of safety and correctness to Python code, which learning Rust made me more aware of and appreciate more.

-Similarly when it comes to mutability, Rust's default immutability makes you reflect what that can mean for your Python code.
+Similarly, Rust's default immutability makes you reflect on what that can mean for your Python code.
+It has made me more aware of the potential risks and benefits of mutable data structures, encouraging me to adopt immutability in Python where possible to enhance code safety and maintainability.

 So a side effect of learning Rust is that I will become a better Python programmer. 🐍

-### 2. Learning Rust is a journey: it's hard, but rewarding
+### 2. Learning Rust is a journey - it's hard, but rewarding

 Rust is a complex language, and the learning curve is steep.
 But the challenge is what makes it fun and rewarding. 🚀